tc39/proposal-temporal/docs/calendar-draft.md

 Temporal.Date.prototype.difference = function(other, options) {
 	if (other.calendar !== this.calendar) {
-		// Note: call intrinsic versions of these methods other = other.toISO().withCalendar(this.calendar);
+		// Note: call intrinsic versions of this method other = other.withCalendar(this.calendar);
 	}
 	return this.calendar.difference(this, other, options);
 }